sunjogthind/pingu-mailing-bot/README.md

-# mailing-bot
+# ping-mailing-bot
-🤖 Mailing bot that cold emails people so I can get a job.
+🤖 Pingu is mailing bot that pings/cold emails people so I can get a job.